-11.1.1.1 Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum value of £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
+11.1.1.1 Initial investments can only be made by sending a completed application form to the ACD's Transfer Agency team either (i) accompanied by a cheque (up to £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
 Application forms are available from the ACD.
-The ACD will accept written instructions accompanied by payment for subsequent transactions which can be carried out by writing to the ACD's Transfer Agency team.
-For subsequent investments, the ACD will also accept telephone purchases from FCA regulated entities, which may purchase shares by telephoning the Transfer Agency Team of the ACD on 0141 483 9700.
-The ACD may accept applications to purchase shares by electronic communication.
+The ACD will accept written instructions accompanied by payment for subsequent transactions which can be carried out by writing to the ACD's Transfer Agency team at the Correspondence Address set out in Appendix VII.
+The ACD will also accept telephone purchases for subsequent investments from FCA authorised entities, who may purchase shares by telephoning the ACD on 0141 483 9700.
+The ACD may accept applications by electronic communication.
 Electronic communication does include email.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.